dulo-tech/xlog/README.md

     // Append adds a logger to the container for the given level.
 	Append(logger *log.Logger, level Level)

-	// FindByLevel returns all the loggers added to the container at the given level
+	// Get returns all the loggers added to the container at the given level
 	// or greater.
-	FindByLevel(level Level) []*log.Logger
+	Get(level Level) []*log.Logger

     // Clear removes all the appended loggers.
     Clear()